Norman Foster: Health

 In the 2000s, Foster was diagnosed with bowel cancer and was told he had only weeks to live.
 He underwent chemotherapy treatment and made a full recovery.
 He has also suffered a heart attack.

 Honours

 Foster was made a Knight Bachelor in the 1990 Birthday Honours, granting him the title "Sir."
 He was appointed to the Order of Merit (OM) in 1997.
 In the 1999 Birthday Honours, it was announced that he would be elevated to the peerage, becoming Baron Foster of Thames Bank, of Reddish in the County of Greater Manchester in July.

 He was elected an Associate of the Royal Academy (ARA) on 19 May 1983, and a Royal Academician (RA) on 26 June 1991.
 In 1995, he was elected an Honorary Fellow of the Royal Academy of Engineering (HonFREng).
 On 24 April 2017, he received the Freedom of the City of London. in October 2018, the Bloomberg London building received a Stirling Prize.

 In 1986, he received an Honorary Doctorate from the University of Bath.

+In 2002, he received Praemium Imperiale (The Prince Takamatsu Memorial World Culture Prize) Prize.

+Foster was the recipient of the 2025 Lifetime Achievement Medal from the London Design Festival.